photo of doctor patient consultation

 EGFR inhibitors can help you live longer if you have an advanced NSCLC that has EGFR mutations.

-Treatment can help to slow your cancer for months or years.
-But it won’t cure your cancer.
+Treatment can help slow your cancer for months or years, but it won’t cure your cancer.

 One reason is that cancers treated with targeted therapy tend to find ways to resist treatment over time.
-Your cancer may pick up new mutations that help it keep growing despite treatment with EGFR inhibitors.
+Your cancer may pick up new mutations that enable it to keep growing despite treatment with EGFR inhibitors.

 If this happens to you, your doctor might test your cancer again to see if it has mutations that might respond to a different targeted therapy.
 They might test it to see if it responds to immunotherapy or some other treatment.